TryEnlight/tryenlight.github.io/_posts/2017-12-15-stock-market.md

 ```

 ### What's next?
 Try and plot your data using [matplotlib](https://matplotlib.org/).
-If you want to dig deeper into regression, try analyzing more features like the volatility of the stock (high/low percent change).
-When completed, feel free to share your project in the comments!
+Try to make your predictions more advanced by including more features.
+When completed, feel free to share your projects in the comments!
+I'd love to check them out :)

 #### Resources